mm6/InternetOfThingsCourse/projects/project2/Project2.md

 build a small system using a Java program as a publisher to MQTT and a Javascript program as a subscriber to messages coming from MQTT.
-The third part asks that you create a simple application that will be deployed (flashed) to a Particle Photon.
+The third part asks that you create a simple application that will be deployed (flashed) to a Particle Argon.
 This application will make good use of MQTT.

 In Project 1, we used a whiteboard application from Oracle to build an application that allowed us to collaborate in real time without polling.
 We leveraged